Zuletzt aktualisiert / Last modified:

 And although mathematics can prove much more by purely logical conclusions than the natural sciences by observation with theoretical reappraisal, it is also not possible for mathematics to achieve “truth” (= “correctness of assumptions”) and “logical consistency” simultaneously within an axiom system.
 This has been shown by the logician Kurt Gödel in his “incompleteness theorems“.
 Strictly formallogically true statements do not exist within a system, but only from the outside, from “higher points of view” so to speak.

-Learn more about the empirical knowledge situation on homeopathy: “Criticism on criticism on homeopathy #3 – “Homeopathy is impossible”
+Learn more about the empirical possibilities of perception on homeopathy: “Criticism on criticism on homeopathy #3 – “Homeopathy is impossible”